top of page

 A Different Way to See Time

-What if… instead of measuring life only by its length…we began to see it within the full span of eternity?
+What if, instead of measuring life only by its length, we began to see it within the full span of eternity?

-For all of us, whether we live days or decades:
+For all of us, whether we live days or decades, earth is not our final home.

 For those who belong to Christ, Scripture is clear:

-“To be away from the body is to be at home with the Lord.”— 2 Corinthians 5:8
+“To be away from the body is to be at home with the Lord.” — 2 Corinthians 5:8

-That means the truest, fullest life…is not happening here.
+That means the truest, fullest life… is not happening here.

 Where Your Baby Is Now